-Walk away today knowing the major herpes outbreak triggers, and important details most people don’t catch.
-For one, did you know it’s not stress, but certain kinds of stress that cause outbreaks?
-Learn the triggers of both genital herpes and cold sores from HSV-1 or HSV-2.
-You’ll also get tips to prevent them.
+Watch out for devastating herpes outbreak triggers, and crucial details most people don’t know.
+Did you know it’s not stress, but certain kinds of stress that cause outbreaks?
+These triggers set off both genital herpes and cold sores.
+Use them to prevent HSV Recurrence.

 Herpes Outbreak Triggers